 The inside of the light covers may mist up briefly in poor, wet and cold weather conditions, in heavy rain or after washing.
 The mist disappears quickly by itself; to help, switch on the headlights.

 Interior lighting

 Instrument panel illumination control

-Brightness can be adjusted when the exterior lights are on:
+Brightness of the following lights can be adjusted when the exterior lights are on: